Fenchel Lifted Networks: A Lagrange Relaxation of Neural Network Training

 \section{Numerical Experiments}

 In this section, we compare Fenchel lifted networks against other lifted models discussed in the introduction and against traditional neural networks.
 In particular, we compare our model against the models proposed by \citet{taylor2016training}, \citet{lau2018proximal} and \citet{askari2018} on MNIST.
 Then we compare Fenchel lifted networks against a fully connected neural network and LeNet-5 \citep{lecun1998gradient} on MNIST.
 Finally, we compare Fenchel lifted networks against LeNet-5 on CIFAR-10.
-For all experiments that used batching, the batch size was fixed at 500 and $K=1$.
-For batched models, we do not use $\pi_l$ while for non-batched models we set $\pi_l(W_l) = \|W_l\|_F^2$ for all $l$.
-For models trained using Adam, the learning rate was set to $\eta = 10^{-3}$ and for models trained using SGD, the learning rate was set to $\eta = 10^{-2}$.
+For a discussion on hyperparameters and how model paramters were selected, see Appendix \ref{apx:hyperparam}.